bcgov/digital-talent/apps/www/src/app/(public pages)/about-digital-talent.md

 {% our-numbers /%}

-Other key areas we help with includes:
+Other key areas our teams helps with includes:

-**How we hire**: improving hiring experience for candidates and hiring managers
+**How BC Gov hires**: improving hiring experience for candidates and hiring managers

-**How we are structured**: creation of job descriptions, classifications, and organizational design and development
+**How BC Gov is structured**: creation of job descriptions, classifications, and organizational design and development

-**How we plan to retain**: career paths, succession planning, up-skilling, and re-skilling
+**How BC Gov plans to retain**: career paths, succession planning, up-skilling, and re-skilling

-This page hosts more information about hiring options.
+The [Hiring Options](https://talent.digital.gov.bc.ca/hiring-managers/hiring-options) page offers more information about different ways to hire.
 If any of them apply to the hiring needs in your area, let's connect.
 We want this Province to thrive!